 NDILC Co-Chairwoman: Desirée Patno, CEO and President, NAWRB

-Desirée Patno is the CEO and President of the National Association of Women in Real Estate Businesses (NAWRB) and Desirée Patno Enterprises, Inc. (DPE).
+Desirée Patno is the CEO and President of Women in the Housing & Real Estate Ecosystem (NAWRB) and Desirée Patno Enterprises, Inc. (DPE).
 With almost three decades specializing in the Housing and Real Estate Ecosystem, she leads her executive team’s expertise of advancing women’s economic growth and independence.
 Representing Fortune 100 companies in their relocation needs and selling thousands of properties across multiple platforms, she brings insider knowledge to NAWRB’s mission of advancing women and women-owned businesses in the housing ecosystem.

 Desirée resides on the Women Impacting Public Policy (WIPP) Leadership Advisory Council and Enterprising Women Advisory Board.
 In 2017, she was named the highest-ranking woman and 4th overall Top Real Estate Influencer to Follow by Entrepreneur.com, presented On the Margins of the 72nd U.N.
 General Assembly, The Intersection between Gender Diversity, Innovation and Economic Sustainability, and received the Connected Women of Influence Women’s Advocate of the Year Award and Walker’s Legacy Power25 Award.
 In 2016, she was honored with HousingWire’s Women of Influence Award and was selected as the Small Business Administration’s (SBA) Women in Business Champion of the Year.

 In 2012, Desirée won the prestigious Enterprising Women of the Year Award, as well as HousingWire’s Women of Influence Award for the first time.
 NAWRB is honored to be one of only 11 organizations listed as a Women’s Entrepreneurship Partner for the SBA.